 The Link Between BV and Infertility

 BV’s link to infertility is not completely understood.
-However, having BV increases your risk for other STIs like PID (pelvic inflammatory disease – a known factor in female infertility), HIV, gonorrhea and herpes.
-Some research shows high prevalence of BV in women with unexplained infertility and polycystic ovary disease.
+However, having BV increases your risk for other STIs like like gonorrhea and chlamydia which are linked to PID (pelvic inflammatory disease – a known factor in female infertility), HIV, mycoplasma, and herpes.
+Research in the European Journal of Obstetrics & Gynecology and Reproductive Biology shows high prevalence of BV in women with unexplained infertility and polycystic ovary disease.

 Further, BV is particularly troublesome for pregnant women.
 BV increases risk of miscarriage, preterm delivery, having a low birth weight baby and uterine infection postpartum.
 BV is usually a transient problem, which clears up after a few days.
 However, for some women BV can be persistent and may require medical treatment.